arnog/mathlive/README.md

 <img alt="Screenshot" src="assets/screenshots/screenshot.jpg">

+MathLive: Math Input Made Easy

-MathLive is a JavaScript library to render and edit math.
+-   [x] JavaScript library easy to integrate in your project

--   [x] TeX-quality typesetting
+-   [x] Beautiful, TeX-quality typesetting
--   [x] Easy to use interface for math editing
+-   [x] Easy to use interface for formula editing
--   [x] Fast and small
--   [x] Works great on desktop and on mobile devices thanks to an extensive set of virtual keyboards
+-   [x] Designed for mobile devices with an extensive set of virtual keyboards
+-   [x] Accessility support: screen reader compatible, and includes custom math-to-speech support
 -   [x] Outputs **LaTeX**, **MathML** and **MathJSON** (Abstract Syntax Tree)
 -   [x] And it is easy to customize to your needs!